divark/TSLCompiler/README.md

 - A C++ Compiler supporting the C++20 standard (Tested and built with Clang++ on GitHub).
 - The Lexer library Flex.
 - The Parser library Bison version >= 3.2.
+- The fmt library, which can be installed via `meson wrap install fmt`.
 - [The Meson Build System](https://mesonbuild.com/SimpleStart.html).

 ## Steps